ibotha/Aether/Readme.md

 The programs need to be able to communicate in some standard and flexible manner.
 A balance must be found between the complete rigidness of an API and the infinite complexity of understanding arbitrary input.

 This will undergo A LOT of iteration, I am by no means an expert here and will be figuring this our for a while.
 I am to achieve this flexibility through the simplicity of what is being communicated. such that more complex communication can emerge from the creation of collaborating programs for a specific use case.

+## Bards

+Bards are programs that interact with some aspect, a file bard can tell you about and modify a filesystem for instance.
+A video bard would Handle anything with the gpu potentially.
+See the readmes of the individual bards for more information.